-The rise of interstate highways and the restrictions of Covid-19 had hit the small businesses of Route 66 hard.
-We were tasked with attracting people back to the Mother Road.
-Using an icon of Route 66 we developed an epic road trip, bringing our Muffler Man on a month-long journey celebrating the eclectic nature of the Route, and encouraging the public to help us preserve it.
-With help from Mobil 1, we broke world records, grabbed news headlines, attracted visitors from across the country, and moved us one step closer to making Route 66 a National Historic Trail.
+The rise of highways and the restrictions of Covid-19 had hit the small businesses of Route 66 hard.
+We were tasked with attracting people back.
+Using an icon of Route 66 we developed an epic road trip, celebrating the eclectic nature of the Route, and encouraging the public to help us preserve it.
+With help from Mobil 1, we broke world records, grabbed news headlines, and moved closer to making Route 66 a National Historic Trail.

-SANTA MONICA
+SANTA MONICA •

-• LAUNCH •
+LAUNCH •

 SANTA MONICA • LAUNCH •

-DELGADILLO'S SNOW CAP
+• DELGADILLO'S SNOW CAP •

-• MOST MILKSHAKE FLAVORS •
+MOST MILKSHAKE FLAVORS

-DELGADILLO'S SNOW CAP • MOST MILKSHAKE FLAVORS •
+• DELGADILLO'S SNOW CAP • MOST MILKSHAKE FLAVORS

-Seligman, AZ The next stop saw us break our first record at Delgadillo’s Snow Cap.
+The next stop saw us break our first record at Delgadillo’s Snow Cap.
 Famed for their milkshakes and practical jokes, we served up some of the most ridiculous flavors for the locals to taste.

 CLOWNDOG